lfit/itpol/protecting-code-integrity.md

     ssb>  rsa2048 2017-12-06 [E]
     ssb>  rsa2048 2017-12-06 [S]

-The `>` in the `ssb>` output indicates that the subkey is only available on a smartcard.
+The `>` in the `ssb>` output indicates that the subkey is only available on the smartcard.
 If you go back into your secret keys directory and look at the contents there, you will notice that the `.key` files there have been replaced with stubs: